timescale/docs/getting-started/index.md

 This guide shows you how to get started with a time-series database in Timescale.
-It steps you through creating your first Timescale service, adding some sample data to your database, helps you construct some queries, and start using useful functions like continuous aggregates.
+It steps you through creating your first Timescale service, adding some sample financial data to your database, helps you construct some queries to find out some interesting things about your data, and start using useful functions like continuous aggregates.

 <CloudIntro />

+Completing this guide should take you less than half an hour.
+As you go through the guide, you learn how to:

+*   Create your first Timescale service
+*   Connect to your service
+*   Ingest some real financial data into your database
+*   Construct some interesting queries
+*   Create continuous aggregates
+*   Query your continuous aggregates

-Completing this tutorial should take you less than half an hour.
-When you have finished this one, you might want to check out some [more advanced tutorials][tutorials], or browse through [the other guides][use-timescale].
+When you have finished this guide, you might want to check out some [more advanced tutorials][tutorials], or browse through [the other guides][use-timescale].